Henry Cabot Lodge Jr.: Role in the 1963 coup d'état

 On October 29, Kennedy called a meeting of the National Security Council (NSC) to discuss what to do.
-Taylor read out several messages from Harkins who argued that Diem should be back as "we are gaining in the contest" against the Viet Cong.
-Harkins also wrote: "There is a basic difference apparently between the ambassador's thinking and mine".
-Attending the NSC meeting was Kennedy's younger brother, Attorney General and right-hand man, Robert Kennedy, who argued that backing a coup "risks so much" and stated that the most important thing was keeping the Communists out of power, which led him to back Diem.
-As his younger brother was the president's most influential adviser, Kennedy changed his mind and decided against the coup.
+Persuaded by Robert Kennedy — his younger brother, Attorney General and right-hand man — President Kennedy changed his mind and decided against the coup.
 Writing on behalf of Kennedy, Bundy sent a message to Lodge warning the possibility of a civil war between pro-Diem and anti-Diem forces "could be serious or even disastrous for U.S. interests".
-Lodge was ordered to have Conein tell Đôn that "we do not find that the presently revealed plans give a clear prospect of quick results" and to put Harkins in charge of the embassy in Saigon when the ambassador was due to leave shortly for a meeting in Washington.
+Lodge was ordered to have Conein tell General Trần Văn Đôn that "we do not find that the presently revealed plans give a clear prospect of quick results" and to put General Paul D. Harkins in charge of the embassy in Saigon when the ambassador was due to leave shortly for a meeting in Washington.